Measured groupoids beyond equivalence relations and group actions: Preliminaries

 \subsection{Equivalence relations and ergodic decomposition}

-A lot of facts in this subsection are taken from \cite{Feldman-Moore-1} and we shall state them without proofs here.
-Suppose that $\cR$ is a countable measured equivalence relation on a standard probability space $(X,\mu)$.
-Recall that such a countable measured equivalence relation is called \textit{ergodic} if for every Borel subset $E \subset X$ satisfying $\cR(E) = E$ up to measure zero, $E$ is either null or co-null.
-Recall that the von Neumann algebra $L^{\infty}(X,\mu)^{\cR}$ is the space of all $\cR$-invariant bounded measurable functions on $(X,\mu)$ where two such functions are identified if they are equal almost everywhere.
-It can be checked that $\cR$ is ergodic if and only if it is equal to $\mathbb{C} \cdot 1$.
+For detailed proofs of most of the facts stated in this section, we refer the reader to \cite{Feldman-Moore-1}.
+Let $\cR$ be a countable measured equivalence relation on a standard probability space $(X,\mu)$.
+Recall that such a countable measured equivalence relation is called \textit{ergodic} if every $\cR$-invariant Borel subset $E \subset X$ is either $\mu$-null or $\mu$-conull.